Stanford Grant Ellsworth, April 24, 1933 ~ September 12, 2019

 Dad is survived by his wife, Judy, his sons, Stanford (Stacey), Scott (Laura), and Gregg, 15 Grandchildren, 13 Great-grandchildren, his brothers Sterling and John, and his sister Sharon.
 He was preceded in death by his daughter, Linda Elaine (Kenneth Byington), his sister Elaine (Garth Naylor), and his brothers Richard and Charles.

 A viewing and reception will be held at the Eastdell LDS chapel at 9855 South 2300 East in Sandy, Utah, from 7:00 to 9:00 PM on Thursday, September 19th.
 The funeral service will be held at the same location at 12:30 PM on Friday, September 20th.
 Interment to follow at the Utah Veterans Cemetery and Memorial Park, Bluffdale, Utah.

 The Ellsworth family would like to thank the doctors and staff of the Alta View ER, the Alta View Medical-Surgical unit, and the Cascades at Riverwalk.
 We would also like to thank the professionals of Summit Home Health and Hospice, and Frank Coon/Independent Funeral Service for their tender care and compassionate service during this most difficult time.

-To send flowers to Stanford's family, please visit our floral section.
+To send flowers to the family or plant a tree in memory of Stanford Grant Ellsworth, please visit our floral store.